grafana/augurs/README.md

 As well as the core Rust library, augurs will provide bindings to other languages such as Python and Javascript (via WASM).

+> [!IMPORTANT]
-*Status*: please note that this repository is very much in progress.
+> Please note that this is not an official Grafana project, so
-APIs are subject to change, and functionality may not be fully implemented.
+> maintenance may be a bit slower than usual.
+It's still early days too
+> so expect some rough edges and changes to APIs!

 ## Crate descriptions